Frequently Asked Questions

 A. Temporary bridges may be installed to maintain traffic flow around the construction site if necessary.
 Travelers should expect intermittent lane closures and pilot cars.
 While we do not anticipate any full road closures, traffic impacts will be better defined as the design develops.

 A. The DOT&PF has sufficient right-of-way in the area near the bridges to complete the project without purchasing and buying additional land from adjacent property owners.
 Property may be affected only if grading is required to reconnect its driveway to the highway or to construction detour routes.
+Some temporary easements may be required to facilitate the construction.

 A. It is customary for construction detour routes to accommodate pedestrian and bicycle pathways as well as motor vehicles.